cayrusa/ShatteredAscension-Rulebook/TwilightImperium_ShatteredAscension_Rulebook.md

 **Purchases and Discounts**
 Some effects allow players to "purchase" Technology for a given resource price.
 This simply means the player may pay the required amount of resources to acquire a Technology.
-This cost is reduced by 1 if the player controls the [Artefact](#ArtifactTechnologyDiscounts) of the same color than the purchased Technology, and by 1 for each [Technology Specialty](#TechnologySpecialty) of the same color than the purchased Technology present on *refreshed* planets the player controls.
+This cost is reduced by 1 if the player controls the [Artifact](#ArtifactTechnologyDiscounts) of the same color than the purchased Technology, and by 1 for each [Technology Specialty](#TechnologySpecialty) of the same color than the purchased Technology present on *refreshed* planets the player controls.

 ### "You may use the effects of ..."<a name="UseTheEffectsOfTechnology"></a>
 Some effects allow players to "use the effects of" some Technologies.
 This means that even though they may not have a particular Technology, they are allowed to benefit from its effects.
 However, they are not considered as having this Technology (for example for the purpose of Objectives, or prerequisites), and even if they do have this Technology, they cannot benefit from its effects twice.